Protien:

 Finishing the Teres Major

-Heat a cast iron pan or skillet over high heat then melt a tablespoon of butter in the pan.
-Quickly sear both sides of each steak until nicely browned (about 30 seconds-1 minute per side depending on your pan's temp).
+On your stove top, heat a cast iron skillet or pan over high heat then melt a tablespoon of butter in the pan.
+Give the steaks a quick sear both sides until nicely browned (about 30 seconds-1 minute per side depending on your pan's temp).
 Add additional butter as needed to cook the remaining steaks.
+If searing on a grill, grill the steaks for about 1-2 minutes per side.

+Season the steaks with a little coarse salt and black pepper as desired.
 Serve up with your favorite sides and sauce.
 We cooked ours with his and hers sauces (Stout Steak Sauce and Malbec Reduction Sauce) and sautéed asparagus.
+Other great sides for petite tender include jalapeno twice baked potatoes, cheesy corn, and au gratin potatoes.

 Thank you for taking the time to visit our blog.
 If you tried and enjoyed our recipe, please share with others and please leave us a comment and review.
 We also love to see your pics so don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog.
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.
 Until next time, Carne Diem!